liuqx315/Multiscale-pattern/doc/guide/source/mathematics/Mass_matrix.rst

-Of course, for problems in which :math:`M=I` these solves are not required; however for problems with non-identity :math:`M`, ARKode may use either an iterative linear solver or a dense linear solver, in the same manner as described above for solving the linear Newton systems.
+Of course, for problems in which :math:`M=I` these solves are not required; however for problems with non-identity :math:`M`, ARKode may use either an iterative linear solver or a dense linear solver, in the same manner as described in section :ref:`Mathematics.IVP` for solving the linear Newton systems.

 **[Continue with documentation here]**